Iotonix/dqman/python/py_1_5_2_confidence_score/README.md

 * **High Confidence:** Pass data through automatically.
 * **Low Minimum Confidence:** Flag data for human review (Human-in-the-loop), as the risk of hallucination or inaccuracy is high.

-## **📄 License**

-This project is part of the open-access book Data Quality for Software Engineers.
-Licensed under CC BY-NC-ND 4.0.